TheInfiniteKind/moneydance_open/python_scripts/net_account_balances/net_account_balances_readme.txt

   - Debug: Generates program debug messages in Help>Console Window.
 DO NOT LEAVE THIS PERMANENTLY ON (setting not saved)
                      NOTE: Enabling this will show [row number] against each widget row on the home screen
   - Show Print Icon: Enables/shows the print icon on the Home / Summary screen widget..
 Will print the current view
-                     NOTE: Even when icon now visible, clicking the white-space before the title will activate print...
+                     NOTE: Even when icon not visible, clicking the white-space before the title will activate print...
   - Page Setup: Allows you to predefine certain page attributes for printing - e.g. Landscape etc...
   - Backup Config: Creates a backup of your current config file (then opens a window showing location of backup)
   - Restore Config: Allows you to restore (or import) config file from previous back up